astrogirlnim/GeneKnow/documentation/Whitepaper/Whitepaper_Draft.md

 ## 5. Privacy & Security Design

 **Narrative Overview:**
-Geneknow's HIPAA-friendly architecture processes all data locally, eliminating transmission risks and ensuring zero PHI storage.
+Geneknow's architecture processes all data locally, eliminating transmission risks and ensuring zero PHI storage.
 Features include encrypted temporary storage and automatic data cleanup post-analysis.
-While not formally HIPAA-certified, the design aligns with HIPAA technical safeguards including access controls and audit logs.
 The application bundles a complete Python runtime and dependencies to ensure no external dependencies are required during analysis.
 As a completely free and open-source solution, Geneknow removes cost barriers to genomic analysis while maintaining the highest privacy standards.

 **Technical/Implementation Details:**
 - **Local-Only Processing:** All analysis is performed on-device; no data leaves the user's machine (`enhanced_api_server.py`, `README.md`)
 - **No PHI Storage:** Only aggregate statistics and annotations are stored; no raw sequences or patient identifiers
 - **Encrypted Temp Storage & Cleanup:** Temporary files are encrypted and deleted post-analysis (`enhanced_api_server.py`, `UploadPage.tsx`)
 - **No External Dependencies Post-Install:** All required resources are bundled; no internet required after setup
-- **HIPAA-Friendly:** Designed to align with HIPAA technical safeguards, but not formally certified
 - **Open Source:** Transparent, auditable codebase

 ## 6. User Interface and Experience